Lucienne History, Family Crest & Coats of Arms

 The surname Lucienne was first found in the region of Marne in the northern province of Champagne.
 However, as the surname is derived from a personal name, it was common throughout most of France.

 Early History of the Lucienne family

-Another 207 words (15 lines of text) are included under the topic Early Lucienne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lucienne research.
+Another 104 words (7 lines of text) are included under the topic Early Lucienne History in all our PDF Extended History products and printed products wherever possible.

 Lucienne Spelling Variations